 Powers & Abilities

-As a result of the Gen Factor exposure, Cole had gained a strong amount of superhuman talents that came with the cost of insanity and moral degeneration.
+As a result of the Gen Factor exposure, Cole had gained a strong amount of superhuman talents that came at the cost of insanity and moral degeneration.
 These abilities would also enable the establishing of a psychoempathetic link between himself and the rest of his Team 7 operatives, which made said abilities that much stronger the closer they all were together.
-These powers began to burn out over the following years however and by the time of Team 7: Dead Reckoning, he only had the psionic powers to give a person a bloody nose.
 Despite this however, the Gen-Factor in his system ran the risk of causing Grifter's abilities to fly out of his control and at unprecedented intervals.
-His Coda-training at the hand of Zealot sealed his psionic powers away, but he can still use them under certain circumstances (like being able to undo his own mental blocks his Coda teachings bestowed upon him, or more usually in the presence of another Team 7 member so they are able to combine their powers).
+A fault which he and his fellow Team 7 operatives christened as The Rush.
+These powers began to burn out over the following years however and by the time of Team 7: Dead Reckoning, he only had enough Mojo to give a person a bloody nose.
+His Coda-training at the hand of Zealot sealed his psionic powers away, but he can still use them under certain circumstances (like being able to undo the mental blocks his Coda teachings bestowed upon him, or more usually in the presence of another Team 7 member so they are able to combine their powers).
 Note: As of Grifter/Midnighter #1, which takes place after the Worldstorm relaunch, Grifter has apparently regained control of his psionic powers and can use them unaided.
+Seemingly without the harmful side effects regularly involved.

 - Psionics: Cole's Gen-Factor exposure gave him vast supernatural mental abilities, some of which were stronger than those of his brother operatives.
 He had powers of the mind such as telekinesis, which enabled him to psychically control and operate objects remotely.
 And telepathy, through which he could commandeer the motor-functions of other sentient minds against their will, scan and read the thoughts of another person, experience whatever those whom he controls are witness too; e.i. seeing, feeling, smelling etc. Even cause their physical grey matter to explode within their skulls via mental overload.

 - Healing Factor: A side effect of the Gen-Factor is accelerated regeneration, but said power is incredibly temperamental as it stands.
-Most of the time being rather unreliable to the point of dormancy to sometimes recovering from more fatalistically severe physical trauma.
-Having once recovered from a broken neck and healing shattered legs without any scaring.
-This facet of his power also slows his aging, making him decades to half a century old and yet remaining in his physical prime.
+Most of the time being rather unreliable to the point of dormancy, sometimes enabling Cole to recover from more fatalistically severe physical trauma.
+Having once healed a broken neck in an instant to taking several months to mend and repair a pair of shattered legs, albeit without any tissue scaring or nerve damage.
+This facet of his power also greatly slows his aging, making him decades to half a century old and yet remaining in his physical prime.

 New 52/Futures End